-In scatter plots of 20-Hz and 1-Hz EDRs from the BMO datasets, it is found that 1-Hz EDR data is highly correlated with 20-Hz EDR data (r > 0.926), implying that the 1-Hz data can provide a reliable information (timing and location) of atmospheric turbulence.
-However, as already mentioned above, the averaging results of the 1-Hz data show the systematic underestimations of EDRs about 8.14% (EDR1 in Fig. 5d), 10.75% (EDR2 in Fig. 5f), and 12.56% (EDR3 in Fig. 5h).
-In addition, arbitrary pick experiments have the systematic underestimations of 2.19% in EDR1 (Fig. 5c), and the overestimations of ~9.32% and ~10.91% in EDR2 (Fig. 5e) and EDR3 (Fig. 5g) due to the aliasing problem, respectively.
-Given the situation that we do not know whether the 1-Hz QAR data used in this study is averaged value or arbitrary picked one from the raw data, the uncertainties found in this study should be considered when we use the retrieved EDR values from the low frequency

-5 (1-Hz) flight data for investigation turbulence encounters.
-Further intercomparison between 1-Hz and higher frequency aircraft data is necessary to be conducted in the future.
+In scatter plots of 20 and 1 Hz EDRs from the BMO datasets, it is found that 1 Hz EDR data are highly correlated with 20 Hz EDR data (r > 0.926), implying that the 1 Hz data can provide a reliable information (timing and location) of atmospheric turbulence.
+However, as already mentioned above, the averaging results of the 1 Hz data show the systematic underestimations of EDRs about 8.14 % (EDR1 in Fig. 5d), 10.75 % (EDR2 in Fig. 5f), and 12.56 % (EDR3 in Fig. 5h).
+In addition, arbitrary pick experiments have the systematic underestimations of 2.19 % in EDR1 (Fig. 5c) and the overestimations of $\sim 9.32\%$ and $\sim 10.91\%$ in EDR2 (Fig. 5e) and EDR3 (Fig. 5g) due to the aliasing problem, respectively.
+Given the situation that we do not know whether the 1 Hz QAR data used in this study are an averaged value or an arbitrarily picked one from the raw data, the uncertainties found in this study should be considered when we use the retrieved EDR values from the low-frequency (1 Hz) flight data for investigation turbulence encounters.
+Further intercomparison between 1 Hz and higher-frequency aircraft data needs to be conducted in the future.